Kevin310703/Q-Airline/README.md

 ```

 4. Set up environment variables:
-   - Create a `.env` file in the root directory.
+   - Using a `.env` file in the root directory.
    - Add environment variables for MySQL connection, Cloudinary, and other sensitive information.

 5. Start the development frontend server: